What Does 6-Figures Really Mean?

 Of just the millennial generation, 14.8 million of us report having student loan debt due to pursuing a college degree.
 The average millennial borrower has nearly $39,000 in student loan debt, and that comes with an interest rate that makes it more and more difficult to get out of as time goes on.

-Couple this with general wage stagnation over the last few decades, two separate "once in a generation" economic crisis and previous generations waiting longer and longer to retire, leading to shortages of upper level jobs, and you start to have a savings crisis.
+Couple this with general wage stagnation over the last few decades, two separate "once in a generation" economic crisis and previous generations waiting longer and longer to retire, leading to shortages of upper level jobs, poor spending habits by younger generations, general "lifestyle creep" of having to have better toys than your neighbor and you start to have a savings crisis.
 Sure enough, Americans are shit at saving money, but not because we have to have our iced coffees and avocado toasts.
 It's because there's no money left to save.

 Student loan debt, credit card debt, wage stagnation, sharp rent increases, layoffs, COVID and just generally being alive have led to a genuine homebuying crisis for millennials.
 36% attribute these factors to them not being able to purchase a home in the U.S, and that doesn't even account for the fact that home prices are being artificially bought up by investment firms searching for new asset classes.